 In the runoff, which featured only the SoS race statewide, 2,409,690 fewer votes were cast, and Raffensperger won by 55,806.
 It’s highly unlikely that ranked choice voting would have yielded a different result, and it’s difficult to argue that imposing this low turnout runoff was beneficial to democracy.
 Double-check instant runoff voting could have allowed Georgia and its citizens to avoid the expense and difficulty of a second vote.
 However, it also would have preserved the option of a runoff if Barrow had won the initial balloting once ranked choice votes were tabulated.

 Make no mistake about it.
 Take Back Our Republic recommends states transition to Instant Runoffs – whether they currently using the drawn out runoff system to get to 50% +1 or do not use a runoff system at all (which can allow one divisive candidate to win with 26% of the vote despite being the last choice of 74%).
-However, this intermediate step would allow citizens to get used to the system, explore how they feel about it, and avoid a scenario where a result changes because of ranked choice vote – a possibility that may unnerve some.
+However, this intermediate step would allow citizens to get used to the system and explore how they feel about it.
 If states were to avail themselves of this option, it would provide some interesting case studies for the rest of the nation to observe.

 What do you think?
 Join the conversation at https://www.facebook.com/takebackorg/.